ubports/autopilot/docs/faq/faq.rst

   app_proxy = self.launch_test_application('gedit')

-Please see the documentation for :meth:`autopilot.testcase.AutopilotTestCase.launch_test_application` for a complete overview of its use.

 Q. How do I launch a Click application from within a test so I can introspect it?
 =================================================================================